hexdump42/Adafruit_Python_DHT/README.md

 Python library to read the DHT series of humidity and temperature sensors on a Raspberry Pi or Beaglebone Black.

-Designed specifically to work with the Adafruit DHT series sensors ----> https://www.adafruit.com/products/385
+Designed specifically to work with the Adafruit DHT series sensors ----> https://www.adafruit.com/products/385 It is also know to work with AM2302 based sensors.

+This is a fork of https://github.com/adafruit/Adafruit_Python_DHT so that I could put a copy up on PyPi as this hasn't been done by the original author.

 Currently the library is only tested with Python 2.6/2.7.